Keith Olbermann: Criticism of the Bush administration

-In Olbermann's "Special Comment" segment on July 3, 2007, he called President George W. Bush's commutation of Lewis "Scooter" Libby's prison sentence the "last straw" and called for the resignation of Bush and Vice President Dick Cheney.
+In Olbermann's "Special Comment" segment on July 3, 2007, he called George W. Bush's commutation of Lewis "Scooter" Libby's prison sentence the "last straw" and called for the resignation of Bush and Vice President Dick Cheney.
 On his February 14, 2008, "Special Comments" segment, Olbermann castigated Bush for threatening to veto an extension of the Protect America Act unless it provided full immunity from lawsuits to telecom companies.
 During the same commentary, Olbermann called Bush a fascist.
 In a special comment on May 14, 2008, Olbermann criticized Bush for announcing that he had stopped playing golf in honor of American soldiers who died in the Iraq War.
 He stated that Bush never should have started the war in the first place, and he accused Bush of dishonesty and war crimes.

 Personal life

 Olbermann suffers from a mild case of celiac disease, as well as restless legs syndrome.
 In August 1980, he also suffered a head injury while leaping onto a New York City Subway train.
 This head injury permanently upset his equilibrium, resulting in his avoidance of driving.
 Along with Bob Costas, he supports the Multiple Myeloma Research Foundation as an honorary board member.

 Olbermann's father, Theodore, died on March 13, 2010, of complications from colon surgery the previous September.
 His mother had died several months before.
 Olbermann had cited the need to spend time with his father for taking a leave of absence shortly before his father's death, occasionally recording segments to air at the beginning of the shows which Lawrence O'Donnell guest hosted in his absence, giving his views on the state of the American health care system and updating viewers on his father's condition.
+Olbermann has dated several women involved in politics and journalism, including Katy Tur, Laura Ingraham, Kyrsten Sinema and Olivia Nuzzi.

 Olbermann is a dedicated baseball fan and historian of the sport, with membership in the Society for American Baseball Research.
 In 1973, when he was 14 years old, The Card Memorabilia Associates (TCMA) published his book The Major League Coaches: 1921–1973.
 The September issue of Beckett Sports Collectibles Vintage included a T206 card that depicted Olbermann in a 1905-era New York Giants uniform.
 He argues that New York Giants baseball player Fred Merkle has been unduly criticized for his infamous baserunning mistake.
 He contributed the foreword to More Than Merkle, a book requesting amnesty for "Merkle's Boner".
 Olbermann was also one of the founders of the first experts' fantasy baseball league, the USA Today Baseball Weekly League of Alternative Baseball Reality, and he gave the league its nickname "LABR".
 Olbermann wrote the foreword to the 2009 Baseball Prospectus Annual.
 In March 2009, Olbermann began a baseball-related blog entitled Baseball Nerd.
 He has also written a series of articles on baseball cards for the Sports Collectors Digest.